Knowing the advantages of time management mastery is one thing, but experiencing the benefits they bring is something else altogether.

 When you know your time has been well spent, it brings a deep and lasting sense of satisfaction that is sweet to savour and hard to beat.

 Peace of mind and stress levels are both closely linked to your ability to manage time effectively.
 Being able to do more of what matters before it turns into a crisis has a major impact on your physical and mental well-being.

-It’s impossible to quantify the importance of managing time, but it’s certainly possible to feel the benefits of it.
+It’s not easy to quantify the importance of managing time, but it’s certainly possible to experience the benefits of it...